Mumbai–Ahmedabad high-speed rail corridor: Conception

 The Mumbai–Ahmedabad corridor, along with five other high-speed rail corridors, was reintroduced for a feasibility study in the 2009–2010 Rail Budget.
-Multiple such feasibility studies have been carried out earlier.
+Multiple such feasibility studies had been carried out earlier.
 A 650 km long high-speed rail corridor was proposed to run from to via Mumbai.
 The point at which this route would touch Mumbai was to be decided when the feasibility report was prepared.
 The pre-feasibility study for the Ahmedabad–Mumbai–Pune corridor was completed by a consortium of RITES, Italferr, and Systra.
 The top speed expected for the corridor was set up to 350 km/h.
-The proposed stations included Lonavala on Mumbai–Pune section and Surat, Bharuch and Vadodara on Mumbai–Ahmedabad section.
+The proposed stations included Lonavala on the Mumbai–Pune section, and Surat, Bharuch, and Vadodara on the Mumbai–Ahmedabad section.
 It was proposed to have 32 services between Mumbai and Ahmedabad.
 Railway officials also proposed extending the corridor up to Bengaluru.

-A Memorandum of Understanding (MoU) was signed in New Delhi on 14 February 2013 between the Ministry of Railways and the Société Nationale des Chemins de Fer Français (SNCF), the French national railways, for technical cooperation in the field of railways.
+A Memorandum of Understanding (MoU) was signed in New Delhi on 14 February 2013, between the Ministry of Railways and the Société Nationale des Chemins de Fer Français (SNCF), the French national railways, for technical cooperation in the field of railways.
 The parties agreed to carry out jointly an "operations and development" feasibility project on the Mumbai–Ahmedabad high-speed rail corridor.
 The project was funded by the SNCF with support from the French Ministry of Finance.
 In March 2013, the Railway Board decided to drop the Mumbai–Pune section and operate the high-speed rail service only between Mumbai and Ahmedabad.
-The Board decided due to financial constraints, that the ghat section between Pune and Mumbai would escalate the budget for the project.
-According to Vidyadhar A. Malegaonkar, Chief Public Relations Officer (PRO), Western Railway, "It's a Western Railway project and a very little portion of Maharashtra was being covered under it.
+The Board decided, due to financial constraints, that the Ghat section between Pune and Mumbai would escalate the budget for the project.
+According to Vidyadhar A. Malegaonkar, Chief Public Relations Officer (PRO), Western Railway, "It's a Western Railway project and a very small portion of Maharashtra was being covered under it.
 Hence, the Maharashtra government was showing little interest in the project and was also reluctant to bear a financial burden.
 That is the reason why the Railway Board has decided against including the Pune–Mumbai portion in the high-speed corridor".